xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### The pattern

 To solve this problem we used the Strategy Pattern.
 This pattern allows us to isolate the distinct movements into classes away from the object, making them interchangeable.
 With this, we are able to separate the movement algorithm from the objects, so we can easily switch their behaviors and add new ones.
+The *Element* stores the *MovementStrategy* and reacts accordingly.

 #### Implementation